X (Kylie Minogue album): Background and development

 In 2004, Kylie Minogue released her second major greatest hits album, Ultimate Kylie.
 The album peaked within the top 10 and reached multi-platinum status in the UK, Ireland, and Australia.
 In May 2005, while promoting Ultimate Kylie with the Showgirl: The Greatest Hits Tour, Minogue was diagnosed with breast cancer.
 She canceled the remaining concert dates and underwent immediate treatment: she had a partial mastectomy to remove a lump from her left breast and spent the next six months receiving chemotherapy.
 Her hospitalization and treatment in Melbourne garnered intense media coverage.
 Following her recovery, Minogue worried about not having sung in some time and whether she could return to performing so soon after her treatment.
 The resumption of the tour was first announced in June 2006.
-The rescheduled tour, renamed Showgirl: The Homecoming Tour, began in November and travelled to Australia and England.
+The rescheduled tour, renamed Showgirl: Homecoming Tour, began in November and travelled to Australia and England.

 In July of the same year, Australian concert promoter Michael Gudinski revealed Minogue was in the studio recording new material.
 She recalled feeling happy to be back in the studio and not under pressure to record an album.
 At the start of the tour in November, Minogue said she was recording new tracks, and felt more inspired than she had for a long period of time.
 Once the tour ended in January 2007, she returned to the studio to complete the album, feeling that finalizing it was a personal goal she had set.
 "I had to go back to the studio just to test myself and to get something off my chest, which I did", Minogue recalled.
 X was the first album Minogue had consciously prepared for the recording process—she had been engaged in a cycle of record, release, and tour for much of her career.
 The production took a year and a half to finish, with more than 40 songs recorded.
 Finishing with X was a great relief to Minogue, who felt she was ready for more.